 Just as abortion represents the very center of women’s rights and progress, inerrancy represents the very center of evangelicals’ culture wars.

 (After all, those were heating up too alongside this inerrancy squabble.
 Indeed, abortion became a culture-war issue around this same time.
-The extreme politicization and polarization of evangelicals proceeded apace, meanwhile.)
+Meanwhile, the extreme politicization and polarization of evangelicals proceeded apace.)

 In 2000, the SBC created a document they call the Baptist Faith and Message 2000 (BFM).
 It enshrines inerrancy in its very first paragraph.
 And it’s so incredibly Calvinist in its wording that I found an outraged 2005 blog post criticizing an SBC church for hiring “an admitted 5-point Arminian” pastor.